canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 After modifying some files, you want to version control them.
 With TFS you "check-in" your files.
 This means, those files are kept in the history of the project and synced with the server.
 But, with Git, your committed files live only in your local copy of the project, until you sync or _push_ them to a server.

-### Branching
+## Branching

 With Git, branches have a new meaning.
 You could have lots of light-weight and short-lived branches to try things out, solve bugs or do your work.
 By convention, all Git repositories start with a branch called _master_.

-> Master/slave methaphor is discouraged these days.
+> The master/slave methaphor is discouraged these days.
 Starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), Git will use the configuration value `init.defaultBranch` to name the default branch.
 Other alternatives for master are: main, primary or default.

 #### Gitflow, a branching model